 [Your name]

-Once the school has received written notification from the parent that a pupil is receiving education otherwise than at school they must delete the child’s name from the school roll.
+Once the school has received written notification from the parent that a pupil is receiving education other than at school, they must delete the child's name from the school roll.

-The school must inform the Local Authority under Regulation 12(3) Education (Pupil Registration) (England) Regulations 2006 of any pupil who is going to be removed from the admissions register where the child will be home educated.
-The parent should be copied into this correspondence.
-Once the child is removed from the school roll, the Local Authority is no longer under a duty to provide education and this duty falls to the parent.
+The school must inform the local authority under Regulation 13 of The School Attendance (Pupil Registration) (England) Regulation 2024 of any pupil who is going to be removed from the admissions register where the child will be home educated.
+The parent should be copied in this correspondence.
+Once the child is removed from the school roll, the local authority is no longer under a duty to provide education, and this duty falls to the parent.

 What are the expected standards of home education?